Teaching and Learning

 Special event days are held regularly where students engage with each other

-and the local community on key topics related to the term theme.
+and the local community on key topics related to their learning themes.

-Luna New Year Festival is a major celebration for children at the school in
+The Lunar New Year Festival is a major celebration for children at our school in

 Our Programs